 ‘I prefer real paper books… Now, stop bothering me, please.’

 They both continue reading in silence for a while.
 But something is troubling Taïga.

 ‘Derek told me something…’

 ‘Has he got a sister?
 Hmm… I thought-’

 ‘Yes, he has!
 Or no… Well, it’s complicated.’

 Granny marks the page and closes her book, ‘Now you’ve raised my curiosity, young lady.’

-Taïga looks eagerly at her grandmother.
-‘You know his dad, he’s always been interested in astronomy.
-His mom says when he’s not in the basement inventing new gadgets, he’s got his eyes on the stars.’
+Taïga shuts off the iPad and looks eagerly at her grandmother.
+‘You know his dad?
+He’s always been interested in astronomy.
+His mom says that when he’s not in the basement inventing new gadgets, he’s got his eyes on the stars.’

 ‘I don’t know him that well, they just moved in from Falls Harbor I think…’